ProberControl/ProberControl/ProberControl/docs/sphinx-docs/source/components/measure_handler.rst

         print power

 .
-    Here we use the blocking version of get_instrument which means that if all lasers and all power-meters are in use, we will wait until some are available.
+    Here we use the blocking version of get_instrument and choose_fiber which means that if all lasers, power-meters and the specified fibers are in use, we will wait until some are available.
 We also demonstrate the use of the trigger-conscious functions.
 The powermeter selected will by triggerable by the laser.

     We can see how in 6 lines of code with Global_MeasureHandler we have acquired and connected together all the instruments we need to make an optical power measurement!